Last Updated on Feb 6, 2021

 Use Safari private browsing; Private browsing makes your data safe saved in safari settings.
 Also, private browsing never saves cache data or history that causing issues with other website data and Devices as well.

-- Open Safari > Tap on All Tabs viewer screen > Tap on “Private” button icon.
+- Open Safari > Tap on All Tabs viewer screen > Tap on the “Private” button icon.

 Now, are you in private mode?